 ・Reactions: Raises heart rate and blood pressure.
 Enhances metabolism and libido.
 Increases respiration rate, enthusiasm, energy, and confidence.

-Orange is thought to be an extroverted, adventurous, and joyful color that carries traits from both red and yellow.
-The social color is often linked with the fruit with the same word, ‘orange,’ and vitamin C. In the subconscious mind, the psychological effects of this color are generally associated with positive and joyful emotions.
+In color psychology, orange is an extroverted, adventurous, and joyful color that carries traits from both red and yellow.
+Moreover, the color is often linked to the fruit with the same name, and vitamin C. In the subconscious mind, the psychological effects of this color are generally associated with positive and joyful emotions.

 ・Association: Excitement, enthusiasm, adventure, vibrance, warmth, rejuvenation, encouragement, social, confident, overbearing, dependent, inexpensive.